 However, they have to make sure that the changes are applied without disturbing the organization's harmony and stay vigilant during the whole transition phase the organization goes through.

 What Skills Does an HR Business Partner Need?

-An HRBP needs to acquire a of key skills (listed below) to ensure business growth that can be directly attributed to human resources.
+A HRBP needs to acquire a number of key skills (listed below) to ensure business growth that can be directly attributed to human resources.